crunchyroll/ef-open/doc/stand-up-sequence.md

 <code>ef-cf fixtures/templates/network.json \<env\> --commit</code>
 - VPN<br>
 _requires additional setup: at instantiation the VPN creates a pre-shared key that must be manually entered into the VPN endpoint_<br>
 _To download a router configuration version of the configuration for a router in the data center, use the web GUI: VPC Dashboard → VPN Connections → select a VPN → Download Configuration.
-Then select vendor and software version, or use Vendor: Generic, Platform: Generic, Software: Vendor Agnostic for human-readable details._
+Then select vendor and software version, or use Vendor: Generic, Platform: Generic, Software: Vendor Agnostic for human-readable details._<br>
 <code>ef-cf fixtures/templates/vpn.json \<env\> --commit</code>
 - Roles and security groups for every \<env\>-\<service\><br>
 Inline policies onto roles from /policy_templates directory<br>